fishsciences/artemis_methods/intro/modeling_eDNA.md

 $$ log[eDNA]_i \sim Trunc.
 Normal(\hat{log[eDNA]_i}, \sigma_{Cq}, U) $$

 Where the observed $log[eDNA]_i$ values are censored at the predetermined threshold, $U$.
-This threshold is backtransformed from the threshold on Cq.
+This threshold is back-transformed from the threshold on Cq.
 Importantly, the $\hat{log[eDNA]}$ values in the model are not censored, allowing the latent variable to reflect the "true" [eDNA] beyond the censorship point.
 The likelihood that a sampled $log[eDNA]$